mdfarragher/DLR/BinaryClassification/MovieSentiment/README.md

 Your job is to build an app that reads the dataset and correctly predicts the sentiment for each review.

-You can download the [IMDB Movie Dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) here.
-Create a Kaggle account if you do not have one yet, then download the ZIP file and extract the **IMDB Dataset.csv** file.
+Download the [IMDB Movie Dataset](https://github.com/mdfarragher/DLR/blob/master/BinaryClassification/LstmDemo/imdb_data.zip?raw=true) and save the ZIP file in the project folder that you're going to create in a few minutes.
+You don't have to unzip the file, your app will do that automatically.

-The data file looks like this:
+The movie reviews look like this:

 ![IMDB Movie Dataset](./assets/dataset.jpg)

-It’s a CSV file with only 2 columns of information:

-* Review: the full text of the movie review.
-* Sentiment: ‘positive' for a positive movie review and ‘negative’ for a negative movie review.
+You may have noticed that the datafiles in the zip archive are not text files but binary files, this is because the movie reviews have already been preprocessed.
+Each word in the reviews has been converted to an index number in a dictionary, and the words have been sorted in reverse order and padded with zeroes so each review is exactly 500 numbers long.

-This dataset contains 25,000 positive movie reviews and 25,000 negative movie reviews.
-You will build a binary classification network that reads in all reviews and then makes a prediction for each review if it is positive or negative.
+You will build a 1-dimensional convolutional network that reads in these 500-word sequences and then makes a prediction for each review if it is positive or negative.

 Let’s get started.
 You need to build a new application from scratch by opening a terminal and creating a new NET Core console project: